brharper-clgx/Daemon/backstory.md

 Euphoria, then mania, then... a voice.

 "Stupid, stupid boy!
 Foolish boy.
 Zyou have no wisdom.
 Zyour sister zyou are not!
-I said zyou do not have zhe power alone.
-I said noshing of strength!
+I said zyou do not have zhe _power_ alone.
+I said noshing of _strength_!
 Zhe strength of a hundred men is not zhe power of one! ...go North.
 I sense something zhere... a growing power... maybe you can find what you seek..."